Understanding ČZ-52 Markings

 Civilian arms were instead marked either with the factory name Česká Zbrojovka Strakonice or the acronym ČZS.

-The right side of frame carries arsenal marks.
+The right side of the frame carries arsenal marks.

-Above trigger guard on the right side of the frame we see a Czechoslovakian Army acceptance mark of two crossed swords plus the last two digits of the year of manufacture.
+Above the trigger guard on the right side of the frame we see a Czechoslovakian Army acceptance mark.
+This shows two crossed swords plus the last two digits of the year of manufacture.

 The Czech Army used crossed Roman swords as its symbol since their independence from Austria in 1919.
 The Czech Republic Army uses this symbol to this day on everything down to uniform buttons.